 Cyclothymic disorder resembles bipolar disorder but is less severe.
 The episodes of elation and sadness are less intense, typically last for only a few days, and recur fairly often at irregular intervals.
 This disorder may develop into bipolar disorder or may continue as extreme moodiness.

 Having cyclothymic disorder may contribute to success in business, leadership, achievement, and artistic creativity.
-However, it may also cause uneven work and school records, frequent change of residence, repeated romantic breakups or marital failure, and alcohol and drug abuse.
+However, it may also result in uneven work and school records, frequent change of residence, repeated romantic breakups or marital failure, and alcohol and drug abuse.

 People need to learn how to live with the extremes of their temperamental inclinations.
 However, living with cyclothymic disorder is not easy because interpersonal relationships are often stormy.
 Getting a job with flexible hours or, for people with artistic inclinations, pursuing a career in the arts may make it easier.

-Support groups can help by providing a forum to share commons experiences and feelings.
+Support groups (such as the Depression and Bipolar Support Alliance—see DBSA) can help by providing a forum to share commons experiences and feelings.

-Last full review/revision June 2008 by Jan Fawcett, MD
+Last full review/revision September 2014 by William Coryell, MD